hulufei/bean-importer/README.md

 specify payee accounts, generally it will be `Expenses` accounts.

-The `payee` section support additional `alias` rule to change the payee value, it's good for unifing some payees have multiple accounts produce differenct transactions.(eg. have both wechat and alipay accounts)
+The `payee` section support additional `alias` rule to change the payee value, it's good for unifing some payees have multiple accounts produce different transactions.(eg. have both wechat and alipay accounts)